jlookup/dynamic-registry/readme.md

     character_registry.register_directory('expansion_packs')

 This is done at the directory level for maximum flexibility.
-Only the directory(ies) where child classes could be located has to be hardcoded at compile time.
+Only the directories where child classes are currently located or could be added have to be hardcoded at compile time.
 Within those directories new modules can be added or existing ones modified, and the changes will be picked up at runtime.

 **Note:** for thoroughness the registration search is **recursive**; it evaluates all classes in all python modules in the given directory, and could be slow.